ZeroDayGirl/Oral-Hygiene-Habit-Tracker/README.md

 Please report security issues privately using GitHub's [private vulnerability reporting](../../security/advisories/new) feature — do not open a public issue.

-Expect an initial response within 72 hours.
+Expect an initial response within 72 hours

 ## Scope
 This is a pre-launch project.
 Findings related to auth, RLS, data exposure,